 We’re so glad you’re here.

 St. Louis is a vibrant region with many stories and places to explore.
-This online guide to being an engaged member of the St. Louis community is just a starting place for your civic learning and journey at WashU.
+This video and accompanying online guide to being an engaged member of the St. Louis community are just the starting place for your civic learning and journey at WashU.

-The Gephardt Institute’s ‘New in the Lou’ campaign invites you to explore St. Louis.
-Whether you’ve just arrived at your dorm room via Lambert International Airport, or you are a lifelong resident currently residing in University City, by way of Maplewood but originally from Collinsville, IL, or you’ve followed a different path to get where you are today, there is much to learn and understand about this city and region.
+The “New In the Lou” initiative invites you to explore St. Louis.
+Whether you’ve just arrived at your dorm room via Lambert International Airport, or you are a lifelong resident currently residing in University City, by way of Maplewood but originally from Collinsville, Illinois, or you’ve followed a different path to get where you are today, there is much to learn and understand about this city and region.